Page Reviewed / Updated - September 29, 2020

 HAP and SWFF are funded by the Vermont Housing and Conservation Board and the Department of Disabilities Aging and Independent Living.

 In order to be eligible for the Home Access Program and / or the Sue Williams Freedom Fund, an individual must be a physically disabled resident of Vermont.
 HAP and SWFF income eligibility guidelines require that the individual’s income be no greater than 80% of the median average in the geographic location in which the individual resides.

-As of April 2019, for an individual household, the income limit is $40,250 for the counties of Bennington, Caledonia, Essex, Lamoille, Orleans, Windham, and Rutland.
-The following counties have the following income limits: Orange ($40,250), Windsor ($41,750), Addison ($42,500), and Chittenden, Franklin, and Grand Isle ($50,350).
+As of September 2020, for an individual household, the income limit is $41,250 for the counties of Bennington, Caledonia, Essex, Lamoille, Orange, Orleans, Rutland, and Windham.
+The following counties have the following income limits: Windsor ($41,750), Windsor ($42,650), Addison ($43,650), and Chittenden, Franklin, and Grand Isle ($51,350).
 For a two-person household, the income limit is slightly higher.
-For instance, the income limit for the counties of Bennington, Caledonia, Essex, Lamoille, Orleans, and Rutland is $46,000, and the income limit for the counties of Chittenden, Franklin, and Grand Isle is $57,550.
+For instance, the income limit for the counties of Bennington, Caledonia, Essex, Lamoille, Orange, Orleans,

 Neither the age of the applicant, nor their home ownership status, is considered as eligibility factors for these programs.

 The benefits and services of the Home Access Program are determined by individual needs.
 This might mean an addition of an entry ramp to the front of a home, increasing the width of steps, an addition of a pedestal sink (to allow wheelchair access), adding a built in shower seat, a shower attachment that is handheld, a higher toilet seat, and/or grab bars.
 The maximum allowable allowance per eligible individual is $15,000.

 For the SWFF program, the maximum allowable allowance per eligible individual is $1,500.